MarkBaggett/406-demo-range/README.md

 terraform output
 ````

-Once down with environment, to shutdown the range and destroy all resources.
+Once done with the environment, to shutdown the range and destroy all resources.

 ```
 terraform apply --auto-approve -destroy
 ```

+## Note:
+The instance type is set to `m5.large` in the code.
+You can modifiy this value to whatever instance size you need.